 The only processing or value added category that has seen an increase in energy consumption per bale was packaging.
-The biggest change came about in the 1970s as gin universal-density bale presses replaced modified flat-bale presses.
-The new gin universal-density bale presses formed a finished bale that was about twice the density, 448 kg m-3 (28 lb ft-1), compared to bales formed by modified flat-bale presses.
-This increased press energy consumption by a factor of eight (Anthony et al., 1980).

-Though forming gin universal-density bales required a significant capital investment and more operating energy, the new bales were economical because they did not require recompressing at the warehouse to become compress universal-density bales.
-Gin universal-density bales saved, at that time, \$3.00 in compression fees and \$1.00 in bagging and ties (Shaw and Ghetti, 1977).
+The biggest change came about in the 1970's, as gin-universal-density bale presses replaced modified-flat bale presses.
+The new presses formed a finished bale that was about twice the density.
+Though it required a significant capital investment and more operating energy, the new bales were economical because they did not require recompressing at the warehouse to become compress-universal-density bales.
+Gin-universal-density bales saved at that time \$3.00 in compression fees and \$1.00 in bagging and ties (Shaw and Ghetti, 1977).
 Eliminating a second stage of pressing by shifting the work done at the compress to the cotton gin has possibly reduced total energy consumption by the industry.
-Displacing warehouse-based steam-powered pressing with gin-based electric/hydraulic pressing likely has greatly reduced the carbon footprint of this operation.
-Unfortunately, energy consumption of compress operations were not published, so quantification was difficult.
+Unfortunately, compress operations' energy consumption have not been published, so direct comparison was difficult.
 The other benefit of forming higher density bales at the gin occurred at the transport level.
 Trucks transporting cotton bales from the gin to the warehouse now need make fewer trips.
-This has likely reduced motor fuel consumption and air pollution, though again, published data are lacking.
+This has probably reduced motor fuel consumption and air pollution, though detailed historic data is hard to obtain.

-Comparing ginning energy consumption per bale over the past half century, there was approximately a 32% decrease in processing energy consumption.
-Materials-handling energy consumption per bale also decreased, about 22%, though most subcategories did not change much in the past 50 yr.
-Seed cotton conveying and overflow, lint conveying, and seed conveying energy consumptions did not change significantly.
-Savings have come through decreases in trash conveying energy consumption-despite including mote cleaning and pressing in that category.
-The West continues to have the greatest energy requirement for trash handling, possibly due to more stringent emissions control regulations in that region (though small sample size and the smaller size of sampled gins might also influence this statistic).
-Comparing the present study to results published from the 1960s, total energy consumption per bale decreased approximately 34% over the past 50 yr-a significant savings.
+Comparing ginning energy consumption per bale over the past half century, there was approximately a thirty-two percent decrease in processing energy consumption.
+Materials-handling energy consumption per bale also decreased, about twenty-two percent, though most sub-categories did not change very much in the past 50 years.
+Seed cotton conveying and overflow, lint conveying and seed conveying energy consumptions did not change significantly.
+Savings have come through decreases in trash conveying energy consumption - despite including mote cleaning and pressing in that category.
+The West continues to have the greatest energy requirement for trash handling, possibly due to more stringent emissions control regulations in that region (though small sample size and the smaller size of sampled gins may also influence this Statistic).
+Comparing the present study to results published from the 1960's, total energy consumption per bale decreased about thirty-four percent over the past fifty years - a significant savings.
 These savings have been realized even as gin processing rates have increased three to six fold, and as manual labor has been replaced by mechanization.